peejaywk/FourFifthsJazz/README.md

     * In mobile view click on the burger menu and verify that the drop down menu items are centered on the screen.
     * In mobile view verify that the navigation menu items in the burger menu link to the correct pages.
     * On desktop devices verify that the navigation menu is transparent and the background image can be seen through the navigation bar.
-    * On mobile devices verify that the navigation menu is opaque and that the backgroound image cannot be seen through the navigation bar.
+    * On mobile devices verify that the navigation menu is opaque and that the background image cannot be seen through the navigation bar.
 * Hero Image / Jumbotron
     * Go to the Home page from a desktop computer.
     * Confirm that the background image width and height is 100% of the screen and that it is visible behind the navigation bar.